Coleridge-Initiative/adrf-onto/README.md

 Then review the generated `tmp.ttl` output file to make sure it doesn't show any errors.

-Also, the `tmp.json` shows that same graph in JSON-LD format (machine readable).
+The `tmp.json` shows that same graph in JSON-LD format (machine readable), which is used as a test case for the [JupyterLab metadata service](https://github.com/jupyterlab/jupyterlab-metadata-service/issues/23#issuecomment-506786436).

 For more details about the *inference rules* used, see [*SKOS-Inference*](https://github.com/NatLibFi/Skosify/wiki/SKOS-Inference).